Phantom cat: Hawaii

 In December 2002, sightings of a big cat increased in numbers in the Kula (upcountry) area, and the Division of Forestry and Wildlife requested the help of big cat wildlife biologists William van Pelt and Stan Cunningham of the Arizona Game and Fish Department.
 Van Pelt and Cunningham believed that the cat was probably a large feline, such as a leopard, jaguar, or cougar.
 No big cat was detected by traps, infrared cameras, or professional trackers.
 A fur sample was obtained in 2003, but DNA analysis was inconclusive.
 The state's hunt for the cat was suspended in late November 2003, after three weeks without sightings.
 Utah State University professor and wildlife biologist Robert Schmidt expressed strong doubts about the cat's existence, likening it to the Loch Ness monster.

 Massachusetts

 MassWildlife has confirmed two cases of a mountain lion's presence in Massachusetts.
 There have been numerous other reports of sightings, as well as alleged photographs, but these remain unconfirmed by state wildlife officials.

 North Carolina

 Black panthers and other large non-indigenous cats have been sighted for many years in the vicinity of Oriental, North Carolina.
 Accounts from locals and visitors alike have been documented in the local papers.

-Explanations for Europe's Phantom Cats

-This mountain lion was captured in the wild, in Inverness-shire, Scotland in 1980.
-It is believed to have been an abandoned pet.
-It lived the rest of its life in a zoo.
-After it died, it was stuffed and placed in Inverness Museum.